Health Insurance and Medicare

 This document contains deductible and co-pay amounts for Medicare Part A and Part B, as well as current premiums, including premium amounts for higher-income beneficiaries.

-If you are still working and have active employer health coverage you can delay Medicare Part B until you retire and lose this coverage.
-There are other instances when you may not need to pick up Part B. Prescription drug coverage can also be delayed without future penalty if you currently have creditable prescription drug coverage.
+If you are still working and have active employer health coverage you may be able to delay Medicare Part B until you retire and lose this coverage.
+There are other instances when you may not need to pick up Part B. Prescription drug coverage can also be delayed without the future penalty if you currently have creditable prescription drug coverage.
+If you have questions about enrolling in Medicare, please call the extension office at 785-309-5850.

 Comparison table of 10 standardized Medicare supplement plans.